-Why Pont-Aven?
+Why Pont-Aven ?

-Artists do not come to Pont-Aven solely for the comfortable lodgings...
-There is something else in part of Brittany... are few Although there paintings of the region before 1830, there are earlier references to the pretty village of Pont-Aven, to its valley, to romantic interest to artists...
-Jacques Cambry, for example, from the end of the 18th century, writes in his Journey to Finistère that around Pont-Aven, especially in the town itself, there are one hundred oddities of which anartist can make studies"
+Artists do not come to Pont- Aven solely for the comfortable lodgings...
+There is something else in this part of Brittany...
+Although there are few paintings of the region before 1830, there are earlier references to the pretty village of Pont-Aven, to its romantic valley, to its interest to artists...
+Jacques Cambry, for example, from the end of the 18th century, writes in his Journey to Finistère that " around Pont-Aven, especially in the town itself, there are one hundred oddities of which anartist can make studies"